white-richard/Mammo-FM/README.md

 #### ⚠️ WARNING: We are updating this codebase, so if anyone finds any error, please contact us.
 We will try to resolve it ASAP.

-#### ⚠️ WARNING: Look for `/restricted/projectnb/batmanlab/shawn24/PhD` and replace it with your own path.
-E.g,

-`.src/codebase/breastclip/data/datasets/imagetext.py`, change the json path

 #### ⚠️ WARNING: There is a plethora of pre-processing settings available for RSNA and VinDr Mammo datasets.
 We recommend using the pre-processing discussed in the following sections.
 We are not responsible for any discrepancies in the results due to different pre-processing settings.
 If you use the VinDr png dataset uploaded in kaggle, it is fully pre-processed.
 Else you can use the pre-processing scripts provided in the following sections.

 #### ⚠️ WARNING: If you find the `punkt_tab` error, run the following command in the python environment: